opentelekomcloud-docs/docs_on_docs/doc/source/rst.rst

 Looking like:

     .. attention::      This is an attention admonition

     .. caution::        This is an caution admonition

     .. danger::         This is an danger admonition

     .. error::          This is an error admonition

     .. hint::           This is an hint admonition

     .. important::      This is an erros admonition

     .. note::           This is an note admonition

     .. tip::            This is an note admonition

-    .. warning::    This is an warninf admonition
+    .. warning::        This is an warning admonition

-    .. seealso::    This is an seealso admonition
+    .. seealso::        This is an see also admonition

     .. admonition::     This is an generic admonition

 Using following syntax these admonitions can be implemented: